ellielin1014/ReadingTerrarium/README.md

    'temp': 14.0,
    'moisture': 30.0,
-   'status': 'healthy', //healthy or unhealthy 'sound': ' ' //return either story or song in a string }
+   'status': 'healthy', //healthy or unhealthy 'sound': ' ' //return either story or song in a string, this information will be send to Arduino }
 ```
 ### Arduino & Server